The level of self-organized criticality in oscillating Brownian motion: $n$-consistency and stable Poisson-type convergence of the MLE: Introduction

 \begin{thm} On the extended probability space,

 where the right-hand side is a well-defined $\R$-valued random variable almost surely. \end{thm}

 \paragraph*{Statistical consequence} Note that both the intensity of the two-sided Poisson process and the drift of the process on the right-hand side in Theorem~\ref{thm:MLE_limiting_distribution} are given as multiples of the local time $L_1^{\rho_0}(X)$.
 As concerns statistical applications, however, $L_1^{\rho_0}(X)$ is not observable and here the $\cF$-stable convergence is the way out: Due to this stronger mode of convergence as compared to convergence in distribution, both sides in Theorem~\ref{thm:MLE_limiting_distribution} can be multiplied by the $\cF$-measurable local time $L_1^{\rho_0}(X)$ and the convergence is still in place.
 By further replacing the local time by a local time estimator, we are even able to derive a limit that does not depend on any unknown quantities any longer.
-To be more precise, let $\hat{L}_n^\rho$ be an estimator of $L_1^{\rho}(X)$ that converges locally uniformly in probability to ensure that
+To be more precise, let $(\hat{L}_n^\rho)_{\rho\in\R}$ be a family of estimators satisfying